 - a.
 On the Overview page of the Operations Center, hover over the settings icon and click Command Builder. - b.
 Issue the DEFINE SCHEDULE command to create a schedule or the UPDATE SCHEDULE command to modify a schedule.
-For more information about the commands, see DEFINE SCHEDULE (Define a schedule for an administrative command) or UPDATE SCHEDULE (Update a client schedule).
+For more information about the commands, see DEFINE SCHEDULE (Define a client schedule) or UPDATE SCHEDULE (Update a client schedule).